microsoft/bedrock/gitops/teamcity/ImageTagRelease.md

 21. (*Optional*) If you would like to trigger Octopus Deploy from this image tag release in TeamCity, follow the guide [here](./ConnectToOctopus.md).

-## Creating an ACR Container tag containing branch name, commit hash and build number
+## Creating an ACR Container tag with branch name, commit hash and build number

 It's a good practice to capture details about the commit and branch in the container tag, so we would like to use a tag with format `build_number-branch_name-short_commit_hash`, for example `24-master-3fb425c`.
 To achieve this, set this variable `ACR_CONTAINER_TAG` to `%env.BUILD_NUMBER%-%env.BRANCH_NAME%-%env.GIT_HASH%`.
 This assumes the following variables are defined:
 - `BUILD_NUMBER`: This env variable should be set to `%build.number%`